JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 ### The oracle

 The exchange rate between XAH and XAI USD stablecoin is the limit set on a trustline established between two special oracle accounts, account oracle Carlos sets a XAI USD trustline to Charlie oracle account setting as a limit the current XAH price on the market.
-The price of XAH is represented in XAI USD terms using Carlos and Charlie oracles accounts.
+The price of XAH is represented in XAI USD terms using Carlos and Charlie oracle accounts.
 In normal circumstances these accounts will update automatically tracking XAH real price expressed in XAI USD stablecoin terms.
 In the previous Example 1, we set initially and arbitrarily at 1 XAH = 20 XAI USD.

 ### What happens when XAH price changes above liquidation ratio